kolodziej/ConsoleInterface/README.md

 You can define your options in `ConsoleInterface` class instance and run `Process()` method.
 Then you can check which options has been passed to application and what were they values (if they were).

-__Framework is in alpha version!
-It will gain some very interesting and important features!__

 Getting started
 ---------------